cs0320-f23/term-project-ystepane-bkaravan/README.md

 ### Commands

-`create`: a command that allows the user to create a new ride with the given origin, destination, ride type, number of seats, host, and date.
+`create` + `spots` + `type`: a command that allows the user to create a new ride with the given origin, destination, ride type, number of seats, host, and date, given that a pending ride has been created and user information has been saved

-`join`: a command that allows the user to join an existing ride with the given ride ID and guest.
+`join` + `id`: a command that allows the user to join an existing ride with the given ride ID and guest, given that the user's information has been saved.

 `filter` + `time` /`distance`/`score`/`id`: a command that allows the user to filter the existing rides by the date, distance from the origin/destination entered, ride score or ride id.